Kioubit/FlapAlerted/README.md

 1. Number of times a route path needs to change
 2. Interval in seconds within which a notification will be triggered if the number given in [1] is exceeded.
 3. Your asn
+4. Recommended: 'true'.
+Whether to store all possible AS paths for a flap event.
+Only disable if performance is a concern.
+Values: 'true' or 'false'
-4. Recommended: 'false'.
+5. Recommended: 'false'.
 Whether AddPath support should be enabled.
-In most cases option [5] must be enabled as well for this option to produce the intended output.
+In most cases option [6] must be enabled as well for this option to produce the intended output.
 Values: 'true' or 'false'
-5. Recommended: 'false'.
+6. Recommended: 'false'.
 Whether separate state should be kept for each eBGP peer.
 Requires iBGP peering with FlapAlertedPro.
 (The first ASN in each path must be the eBGP peer) Values: 'true' or 'false'
-6. Recommended: 'false'.
+7. Recommended: 'false'.
 Whether to notify only once for each flapping event.
 Values: 'true' or 'false'
-7. Recommended: 'false'.
+8. Recommended: 'false'.
 Enable or disable debug output.
 Values: 'true' or 'false'

 ### Building